aws/aws-eks-best-practices/content/networking/ip-optimization-strategies/index.md

+!!! info "We've Moved to the AWS Docs! 🚀"
+    This content has been updated and relocated to improve your experience.
+    Please visit our new site for the latest version:
+    [AWS EKS Best Practices Guide](https://docs.aws.amazon.com/eks/latest/best-practices/ip-opt.html) on the AWS Docs

+    Bookmarks and links will continue to work, but we recommend updating them for faster access in the future.

+---

 # Optimizing IP Address Utilization

 Containerized environments are growing in scale at a rapid pace, thanks to application modernization.
 This means that more and more worker nodes and pods are being deployed.